 TGbe editor: Please insert the following figure and revise the text below it as shown below: [CID 6366]

-The STA Info field consists of zero or more fields whose presence is indicated by the subfields of the STA Control field.
-The subfields in the STA Info field appear in the same order as their corresponding presence subfield in the STA Control field.
+The format of the STA Info field is defined in Figure 9-xyz (STA Info field format) (#6366).

+Octets: 0 or 6 0 or 2 0 or 2 0 or 1 or 2

+Figure 9-xyz—STA Info field format (#6366)

+(#6366)

-The STA MAC Address subfield of the STA Info field carries the MAC address of the (AP or non-AP) STA that can operate on the link identified by the Link ID subfield and is affiliated with the same MLD as the STA that transmitted the Basic variant Multi-Link element.
-The format of the STA MAC Address field is defined in Figure 9-788ep (STA MAC Address subfield format).
+The STA MAC Address subfield of the STA Info field carries the MAC address of the (AP or non-AP) STA that operates (#8170) on the link identified by the Link ID subfield and is affiliated with the same MLD as the STA that transmitted the Basic variant Multi-Link element. (#6366)

-Octets: 6

-Figure 9-788ep—STA MAC Address subfield format
+(#6366)

 TGbe editor: Please copy the statement related to the NSTR Indication Bitmap as shown below [CID 8288]

+Each bit Bj j  i in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield value equals to i (where 0  i  15 ) is set to 1 if the link pair corresponding to Link ID values <i,j> is NSTR and the Basic variant Multi-Link element contains a Per-STA Profile subelement with Link ID value equals to j; otherwise it is set to 0.
+Bit Bi in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield value equals to i is reserved.(#8288)

 TGbe editor: Please revise the following paragraph as shown below [CID 4735]

-The contents of the STA Profile field when a STA affiliated with an MLD transmits the Basic variant Multi- Link element are defined in 35.3.2.2 (Advertisement of complete or partial per-link information).
+The contents of the STA Profile field (#4735) are defined in 35.3.2.2 (Advertisement of complete or partial per-link information).

 SP: Do you agree to the resolutions provided in doc 11-21/1085r6 for the following CIDs for inclusion in the latest 11be draft?